JeffHing/extend-this/README.md

 ```

 **Note:**
-If you want to use the `extend.withCall()` method in combination with the
+If you want to use the `.withCall()` method in combination with the
 selectors and filters described below, pass the constructor and its arguments
 in an array followed by the filter or selector arguments.